|2018 Yılı Oda Hesapları||2019 Hizmet Ücretleri Tarifesi||Meslek Grupları ve Faaliyet Kodları (NACE)||Stratejik Plan|

 |Fuar Teşvikleri||Fuar Ziyaretleri||Dış Ticaret Talepleri||Reklam Fiyat Tarifesi|

-The development of İzmir relies to the 1st İzmir Economic Congress organized between 147th February - 4th March 1923.
-After the congress steps of planned industrialisation were taken.
+The development of İzmir relies upon the 1st İzmir Economic Congress organized between 17th February and 4th March 1923.
+After the Congress, important steps were taken for planned industrialization.

-Aliağa, Bornova, Çiğli, Gaziemir, Kemalpaşa, Menderes, Menemen and Torbalı are districts where industry investments are concentrated.
+Aliağa, Bornova, Çiğli, Gaziemir, Kemalpaşa, Menderes, Menemen and Torbalı are the districts, the industry investments are concentrated.

-Textile, manufacturing of outfit and readymade garment, food, beverages, tobacco, petrochemicals, furniture, plastics, construction materials, medical equipment, packaging, moulding, aerospace, defence industry, renewable energy, automotive, iron-steel and shoes sector are important industry branches in İzmir.
+Textile, manufacturing of outfit and readymade garment, food, beverages, tobacco, petrochemicals, furniture, plastics, construction materials, medical equipment, packaging, moulding, aerospace, defense industry, renewable energy, automotive, iron-steel and shoe sector are important industry branches in İzmir.

-Petrochemical sector which represent 25% of the total chemicals production of our country is a locomotive sector which provides input to other sectors.
-One of the biggest petrochemical companies of Turkey Petkim Petrokimya Holding A.Ş.
-(PETKİM) Aliağa plants are in İzmir.
+The petrochemical sector, representing 25% of the total chemicals production of our country, is a locomotive sector which provides input for other sectors.
+Petkim Petrokimya Holding INC. (PETKİM) Aliağa facilities, one of the biggest petrochemical companies, in Turkey, are located in İzmir.

-İzmir hosts the first refinery investment realized by the private sector with the Project of Star Refinery of 15 million tons of capacity per year in Petkim peninsula that is still under construction.
+İzmir hosts the first refinery investment realized by the private sector with the Project of Star Refinery, which is still under construction, in Petkim peninsula, of 10 million tons of capacity per year.
 Besides one of the 4 petroleum refineries of Turkey Petrol Refineries A.Ş (TÜPRAŞ) which is Europe’s 7th and the world’s 28th biggest petrol refinery is located in İzmir.

 The Automotive sector is among the locomotive sectors of our country.
-Therefore it is extremely important that the sector keeps on growing for the country’s economy, development and employment.
+Therefore it is extremely important that the continuous growth of the sector is essential for the country’s economy, development, and employment.
+There are large scaled companies in the automotive sector, operating in Izmir, and making foreign trade at high rates.
 The number of automotive per 1000 persons is 110.
 Considering that this ratio is low compared to European Union countries such as France and Germany and the fact that young population rate is higher in our country compared to other countries; the high consumption potential in the automotive sector.

 These OIZs are; İTOB OIZ, Aliağa Chemicals Specialisation and Mixed OIZ, Bağyurdu OIZ, Bergama OIZ, İzmir Atatürk OIZ, Buca Aegean Clothing OIZ, İzmir Kemalpaşa OIZ, İzmir Pancar OIZ, Kınık OIZ, Menemen Plastical Specialisation OIZ, Ödemiş OIZ, Tire OIZ and Torbalı OIZ.

-The total number reached 4 with the İzmir Science Parc founded by our Chamber, the Dokuz Eylül Technology Development Zone, the Aegean Techno Parc Technology Development Zone, and the İzmir Technology Development Zone.
+The total number reached up to 4 with the İzmir Science Park founded by our Chamber, the Dokuz Eylül Technology Development Zone, the Aegean Techno Park Technology Development Zone, and the İzmir Technology Development Zone.

-İzmir Science Park identified particularly the sectors of software and informatics and the sectors of sustainable agriculture and sustainable energy as target sector because as nowadays technology and internet penetrate each area; agriculture, food and energy sectors are to become the main strategic sectors at global scale and also because İzmir has great animal and agricultural potential hosting many fertile plains cultivable three times a year and along with its renewable energy covering wind, solar and wave energies alongside İzmir’s unique strategic and geographical position.
+İzmir Science Park identified particularly the sectors of software and informatics and the sectors of sustainable agriculture and sustainable energy as a target sector because nowadays technology and internet penetrate each area; agriculture, food, and energy sectors are to become the main strategic sectors at global scale and also because İzmir has great animal and agricultural potential hosting many fertile plains cultivable three times a year along with its renewable energy covering wind, solar and wave energies and İzmir’s unique strategic and geographical position.

-İzmir Science Park’s facilities are not only limited to this as entrepreneurs of the area can also use the facilities of the ITOB OIZ Direction Building hosting a conference hall of 200 persons, a meeting room, interview rooms, the restaurant and the sport complex that would be launched soon for free of charge.
+İzmir Science Park’s facilities are not only limited to those.
+Entrepreneurs of the area can also use the facilities of the ITOB OIZ Direction Building hosting a conference hall of 200 persons, a meeting room, interview rooms, the restaurant and the sports complex that will be launched very soon, for free.

 There is an easy and comfortable access to İzmir Science Park and ITOB OIZ thanks to the İZBAN subway.
 There are free shuttles from the İZBAN Pancar subway station to the İzmir Science Park.

-İzmir Science Park established a technology development centre roof with its driving force of İzmir University of Economics and the İzmir Chamber of Commerce.
+İzmir Science Park established a technology development centre roof deriving its force from the İzmir University of Economics and the İzmir Chamber of Commerce.
 This roof rises on three pillars: İzmir Science Park Technology Development Centre, İzmir University of Economics Embryonic Technology Transfer Office and the İzmir Chamber of Commerce Business Angels and Mentor Network.

-İzmir is a centre of attraction for foreign capital due to particularly to its human resources, its geographical position and the advantages that it has.
+İzmir is a centre of attraction for foreign capital particularly due to its human resources, its geographical position, and the advantages that it offers.

 For More İnformation: